Nike-Inc/gimme-aws-creds/README.md

 - conf_profile - This sets the Okta configuration profile name, the default is DEFAULT.
 - okta_org_url - This is your Okta organization url, which is typically something like `https://companyname.okta.com`.
 - okta_auth_server - [Okta API Authorization Server](https://help.okta.com/en/prev/Content/Topics/Security/API_Access.htm) used for OpenID Connect authentication for gimme-creds-lambda
-- client_id - OAuth client ID for gimme-creds-lambda
+- client_id - OAuth client ID for user authentication in Okta Identity Engine and gimme-creds-lambda in Okta "classic"
 - gimme_creds_server
   - URL for gimme-creds-lambda
   - 'internal' for direct interaction with the Okta APIs (`OKTA_API_KEY` environment variable required)